Agatha Strother Lewis | Col. Elijah McClanahan

 Marker Inscription

 On the knoll to the Northeast is the grave of Col. Elijah McClanahan and his wife, Agatha Strother Lewis.
-Agatha was the daughter of Col. Andrew Lewis Jr. and a grand-daughter of Gen. Andrew Lewis, famous Indian fighter and leader of the Colonial forces
+Agatha was the daughter of Col. Andrew Lewis Jr. and a grand-daughter of Gen. Andrew Lewis, famous Indian fighter and leader of the Colonial forces… transcription continues on the marker

 The Story